Have you ever noticed this strange occurrence and wondered why does mozzarella cheese turn orange?

 The orange color is produced by a bacteria called Brevibacterium linens or B. linens.

-Although it is a form of mold, it doesn’t mean the mozzarella has gone off, you can still eat it.
+Although it is a type of mold, this doesn’t mean the mozzarella is spoiled; you can still consume it.

-As you know, the basis of mozzarella is raw milk, and this type of bacteria can be found in both cow’s milk and buffalo.
+As you know, mozzarella is made from raw milk, which means this type of bacteria can be found in both cow’s and buffalo milk.
+It may also come from the brine used for preserving mozzarella, as sea salt can contain the bacteria.

-Admittedly, there may be a difference in the taste of orange mozzarella, but it’s not particularly unpleasant.
+There might be a slight difference in the taste of orange mozzarella, but it’s not unpleasant.
+When used as a pizza topping, any change in flavor is hardly noticeable.

 Lovely!